vikash-india/PhotographyNotes2Myself/photography/photoshop_workflows/P001-SelectionTechniques.md

 * Click Tools - Quick Selection Tool - Quick Selection Tool.
 * Set Options for Quick Selection Tool
     - Brush Size: 30
+        - Experiment with different brush size.
     - Sample All Layers: Unchecked
-        - Set it to checked for using with multiple layers.
+        - Checked: Makes a selection from all the layers.
+        - Unchecked: select only from the current layer.
     - Auto-Enhance: Checked
         - This is used for enhancing the top layer.
+        - Checked: Automatically refine selection by implementing an algorithm.
 * Start dragging to make a selection.
 * Use any of the common operations to make the selection more natural.
+* Tips
+    - Select the Alpha channel and uncheck R, G, and B channel and paint white to remove unwanted selections.
 * Now work with the selection.

 ### Method 3: Selection Using Magnetic Lasso Tool for Detecting Edges
 * Click Tools - Lasso Tool - Magnetic Lasso Tool.
 * Set Options for Magnetic Lasso Tool
     - Feather: 0
+        - This value is used to soften the edges.
-        - Keep this 0 and use Gaussian Blur later on to soften the edges.
+        - Keep this 0 and use Gaussian Blur later on to soften the edges later.
     - Anti-alias: Checked
+        - Checked: Smoothing of jagged edges in digital images by averaging the colors of the pixels at a boundary.
     - Width: 10
         - Width of 10 means lasso tool will stick within 10 pixels.
     - Contrast: 10%